 Cousins has big fourth quarter to lift Kings past 76ers

 Philadelphia 76ers center Joel Embiid battles for a loose ball with Sacramento Kings center DeMarcus Cousins during the first half of an NBA basketball game in Sacramento, Calif., Monday, Dec.
-26, 2016. less Philadelphia 76ers center Joel Embiid battles for a loose ball with Sacramento Kings center DeMarcus Cousins during the first half of an NBA basketball game in Sacramento, Calif., Monday, Dec.
-26, ... more Philadelphia 76ers guard Sergio Rodriguez drives past Sacramento Kings defender Willie Cauley-Stein during the first half of an NBA basketball game in Sacramento, Calif., Monday, Dec.
+26, 2016.
+CORRECTS 76ERS PLAYER TO NOEL INSTEAD OF RODRIGUEZ - Philadelphia 76ers forward Nerlens Noel drives past Sacramento Kings defender Willie Cauley-Stein during the first half of an NBA basketball game in Sacramento, Calif., Monday, Dec.
 26, 2016.

 Add your comments below